Blue Ridge High School (South Carolina)

 Blue Ridge High School is a high school situated between Greer, South Carolina and Taylors, South Carolina, United States.
 It is under the jurisdiction of Greenville County School District.

-Demographics
+Enrollment and Demographics

-In the 2018–2019 school year, Blue Ridge had 1,148 students and 65 teachers.
-Of those students, 89% were White, 4.2% were Hispanic, and 3.9 African-American, 39.4% of students were deemed to be under the federal poverty line, 13.7% were receiving special education, and 16.4% were in gifted and talented programs.
-The student to teacher ratio, 18:1, is higher than the state average of 16:1.
+In the 2023–2024 school year, Blue Ridge had 1,075 students and 60 teachers.
+Of those students, 83% were White, 9% were Hispanic, and 5% African-American.
+Blue Ridge High is served by the USDA's Community Eligibility Provision which allows schools to provide free lunch to students.
+It is one of 82 schools in Greenville County Schools served by the program.
+Without this program, 41% of the school population would be eligible for free lunch and 4% would be eligible for reduced lunch.
+The student to teacher ratio is 18:1, which is higher than the state average of 14:1.